Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Examples

 The Dirac matrices are obviously symmetric with respect to the spin scalar product.

 We consider solutions of the Dirac equation

 where~$m>0$ is a given mass parameter.
 Since the Dirac equation is a linear hyperbolic equation, we know that the initial value problem is well-posed, and that there is a finite speed of propagation.
 This implies that if a solution has compact support at some time~$t_0$, it will also have compact support at any other time.
 On such {\em{spatially compact solutions}} one can introduce the scalar product \beq ( \psi | \phi)_{t_0} = \int_{-\infty}^\infty \Sl \psi | \gamma^0 \phi \Sr(t_0, x)\: dx\:. \eeq The integrand of~$(\psi | \psi)_{t_0}$ has the physical interpretation as the probability density of a quantum mechanical particle to be at the position~$x$.
-Due to current conservation, this scalar product is independent of the time~$t_0$.
+Due to current conservation\footnote{In our context, current conservation means that for any two solutions~$\psi, \phi$ of the Dirac equation, the vector field~$\Sl \psi | \gamma^j \phi \Sr$ is divergence-free, $\partial_j \Sl \psi | \gamma^j \phi \Sr = 0$ (for details see for example~\cite[Section~1.2]{PFP}).
+Integrating this equation over a space-time region $\{(t,x) \,|\, t_0 < t < \tilde{t}_0\}$ and using the Gauss divergence theorem, one finds that~\eqref{print} is indeed independent of~$t_0$.}, this scalar product is independent of the time~$t_0$.
 Therefore, we can simply denote it by~$(.|.)$.

 Similar as explained in Section~\ref{sec61} in the Euclidean setting, the Dirac equation can again be solved by plane wave solutions, which we write as \beq \e_{k}(\zeta) = \frac{1}{\sqrt{|k_0|}}\: (k^0 \gamma^0 - k^1 \gamma^1 + m)\,\chi\: e^{-i k \zeta} \:, \eeq where the momentum lies on the mass shell \beq k_0^2 - k_1^2 = m^2 \:, \eeq and~$\chi$ is the fixed spinor~$\chi=(1,i)/\sqrt{2}$ (here~$k \zeta = k_0 \zeta^0 - k_1 \zeta^1 $ is a Minkowski inner product).
 A general solution can be written as an integral over the mass shell, which is most conveniently written with a $\delta$-distribution, \beq \psi(\zeta) = \int_{\R^2} \frac{d^2k}{(2 \pi)^2}\: \hat{\psi}(k) \,\e_k(\zeta) \:\delta \big(k_0^2 - k_1^2 - m^2 \big)\:, \eeq where~$\hat{\psi}$ is a complex-valued function on the mass shell.
 If the function~$\hat{\psi}$ satisfies suitable regularity and decay conditions, the wave function~$\psi$ will decay at spatial infinity, so that the scalar product~\eqref{print} is finite.
 More specifically, the scalar product can be expressed by an integral over the mass shell: \begin{Lemma} For solutions in the Fourier representation~\eqref{psifour}, the scalar product~\eqref{print} becomes \beq ( \psi | \phi ) = \frac{1}{(2 \pi)^3} \int_{\R^2} d^2k\: \delta \big(k_0^2 - k_1^2 - m^2 \big) \: \overline{\hat{\psi}(k)} \,\hat{\phi}(q)\:. \eeq \end{Lemma} \Proof A direct computation gives